 Discussed further at April F2F and review of section X.4.1.1 completed

 (Closed 04/29/2014) Would reconciliation of providers be treated differently than reconciliation of entries in sections?
-W
+Will we be able to associate the reconciliation act with the provider when reconciliation occurs?

-DiscussionThis is part of volume 2.
+Discussion: This is part of volume 2.
 One option would be to create a section that holds the entry which provides the reconciliation action.
 The section could contain text stating who the provider is, when the provider cared for the patient, provider role, etc. Another option may be not to list the subject – instead may reference the subject in some way.

 Resolution: Left providers and participants in the header as is.
 Adding an optional entry to coded care plan section and provided ability to state that the providers and participants listed has been reconciled.